SheCodesAustralia/multicoder-turtorial/content/Birds/3_making_them_move.md

 turtle.mainloop()
 ```

+{{% notice info %}}

-Everytime you start the game, the turtle should move a random number of steps.
+Everytime you start the game the bird should move a random number of steps.

-Let's make it keep moving:
+Try restarting the game a few times to see this in action.

+{{% /notice %}}

+But we want the turtle to keep moving right?
+Add the following to `Game.py`:

 ```diff
 # Game.py